-12. SUMMARY OF DATA REPORTED
+11. SUMMARY OF DATA REPORTED

-In this section, the relevant experimental and epidemiological data are summarized.
+In this section, the relevant epidemiological and experimental data are summarized.
 Only reports, other than in abstract form, that meet the criteria outlined on p.
-17 are considered for evaluating carcinogenicity.
+15 are considered for evaluating carcinogenicity.
 Inadequate studies are generally not summarized: such studies are usually identified by a square-bracketed comment in the text.